Polycarbonate Injection Moulding

 Contact Idea Stampi!

 To fully benefit from polycarbonate's properties, it must be processed using an optimized production method.
-Injection molding is the most effective solution, maximizing both material and process efficiency.
+Injection moulding is the most effective solution, maximizing both material and process efficiency.

 This technique is based on an automated production cycle, ideal for high-volume manufacturing with reduced lead times.
-The use of high-precision steel molds ensures tight tolerances, enabling perfect part interchangeability even in large-scale production.
-Furthermore, the molded part surface can be extremely smooth, enhancing perceived quality—especially in optical or visible components.
+The use of high-precision steel moulds ensures tight tolerances, enabling perfect part interchangeability even in large-scale production.
+Furthermore, the moulded part surface can be extremely smooth, enhancing perceived quality—especially in optical or visible components.

 Key Benefits: